ucdavis/iwfm/IWFM_DLL_wrapper_public/ReadMe.md

 ## Description of files included
 DLL_shortcuts.py:
     - This file is the meat of the repository.
-It follows the IWFM-DLL, but uses calling conventions for python.
+It follows the IWFM-DLL documentation, but uses calling conventions for python.

 customRead_functions.py:
-    - This script utilize DLL_shortucts.py to grab data from all hdf budget files and convert them to a pandas dataframe object
+    - This script utilize DLL_shortucts.py to grab data from all simulation output budget hdf files and convert them to a pandas dataframe object

 customPlot_functions.py:
     - This script uses the pandas dataframe developed by the customRead_function to plot various budget items for various scenarios, all on the same timeseries plot.
 This function is potentially useful for exploring budget data and comparing model results.